 Gullibility can make you a millionaire – Herald Sun

-Another Big Sting style video – 60 Minutes Australia – story transcript of the video
+60 Minutes Australia – The Big Sting II – story transcript of another now missing video

 For those in the USA -